downshift-js/downshift/src/hooks/useCombobox/README.md

 allows you to create your own assertive ARIA statuses.

 A default `getA11yStatusMessage` function is provided.
-It is called with the parameters `items`, `isOpen`, `selectedItem` and `itemToString` when either `isOpen` changes.
+It is called with the parameters `items`, `isOpen`, `selectedItem`, `inputValue` and `itemToString` when either `isOpen` changes.
 When menu is opened, the announcement message is "No results" if there aren't any items or "`resultCount` results are available, use up and down arrow keys to navigate.
 Press Enter key to select." depending on the number of items in the menu.

 > Note: `resultCount` is `items.length` in our default version of the function.